One highly recommended fitness tool you might not be using

 Little kids love to play on trampolines.
 But did you know that bouncing around — rebounding — has major health benefits for people of all ages?

 In fact, rebounding, as it’s commonly called, is one of the most effective full-body exercises.
 Even better, it’s simple, portable, and low impact.

 Rebounding on a mini trampoline at home is one of the best ways to exercise efficiently because it works every cell in your body.
-The Body Ecology Probiotic Protein Shake, supports any style of workout as a complete vegan protein that may help you to shed pounds and build lean muscle mass and maintain a healthy weight.
+The Body Ecology Probiotic Protein Shake supports any style of workout as a complete vegan protein that may help you build lean muscle mass and maintain a healthy weight.

-Even better, rebounding is simple, portable, and low impact!
 However, rebounding’s gentle ability to stimulate the lymphatic system and detoxify the body through sweat may be among its most important benefits.
 The lymphatic system is a network of organs and vessels needed to recycle body fluid, or lymph.
-A sluggish lymphatic system can compromise health and leave you vulnerable to disease.
+A sluggish lymphatic system may compromise health and leave you vulnerable to disease.

 If you don’t have a rebounder — or haven’t purchased one yet — doing jump squats, small bounces, or even walking may be enough to get your lymphatic system moving, triggering this full-body detox.